mikependon/RepoDB/README.md

 # [RepoDb](http://repodb.net) - a hybrid ORM Library for .NET.

 RepoDb is an open-source .NET ORM library that bridges the gaps of micro-ORMs and full-ORMs.
-It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the application development.
+It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 It is your best alternative ORM to both Dapper and EntityFramework.